 Inductively Coupled Plasma/Mass Spectrometry

-A Thermo Electron X7 ICP-MS System has been ordered.
+A Thermo Electron ICP-MS X Series II System is available.
 The system provides high sensitivity in a benchtop unit.
 The innovative Infinity Ion lens ion optics, based upon a hexapole design with chicane ion deflector provides the lowest background specification of any quadrupole ICP-MS. This ion lens design uniquely enables simple field upgrade to Collision Cell Technology performance without affecting the normal (non-CCT mode) sensitivity or background.
+This system has been used extensively in the analysis of air filters, soils/sediments, and biological samples particularly fish.

 Organic and Elemental Carbon